Generation of hyperentangled states and two-dimensional quantum walks using $J$- ($q$)- plates and polarization beamsplitters: Generation of Hyperentanglement

 The single photon, after $n$-steps, would have evolved in superposition of position and OAM space.
 Upon measurement it will collapse at any one of the detector units $D_0$, $D_1$, $D_{-1}$, $\ldots$, placed as shown in the Fig.\,\ref{setup}.
 Each detector unit contains a spatial light modulator\,(SLM), a single mode fiber\,(SMF), and a single photon detector\,(SPD).
-The measurement of the OAM DoF requires all three of these components\,\cite{zhang2010,cardano2015}, whereas the measurement of the path DoF requires just a SPD\,\cite{do2005}.
+The measurement of the OAM DoF requires all three of these components\,\cite{zhang2010,cardano2015}, whereas the measurement of the path DoF requires just a SPD\,\cite{do2005}. {To realize the 2D DTQW, we note that the Hilbert space corresponding to the photon's path represents one spatial dimension, $x$-axis.
+Since the photon at each position $x$ can end up with an OAM value of $y\hbar$ per photon, it represents the second spatial dimension, $y$-axis}.

 After $n$ steps, the single photon will be entangled in polarization, path, and OAM DoF.
 To quantify the amount of entanglement between any two DoF, we adopt a measure known as the {\it entanglement negativity}\,\cite{vidal2002}.
 Here, we first partial trace out the density matrix $|\Psi_n \rangle \langle \Psi_n|$ with respect to the third DoF.
 After partial transpose of the resulting reduced density matrix we compute